The more I learn, the more I’m humbled by how little I know

 It is the best for wide Panoramas, and with its low light capabilities, it can be used almost anywhere.

 One thing you have to remember is how much it can distort the picture.
-This can be a fun lens with the kids or when trying to get a different look out of a boring picture.
+This can be a fun lens with the kids or when trying to get a different look out of a normally boring picture.

 This is a picture taken with the Fisheye lens held out the sunroof of the truck with it on the Canon 1D body.
-This lens on the full frame 5D is almost too wide, but its fun and is a staple in the camera bag
+This lens on the full frame 5D is almost too wide, but its fun and was a staple in the camera bag

 Bogen/Manfrotto 190XB Tripod

-This is a new tripod we bought after our older one, which we had for years, wouldn't hold up our heavier lenses.
-The problem with the older one was it had an attached head that wasn't made for large cameras.
-It was fine for the lighter camera bodies and smaller lenses, but with a pro body and large "L" Lens, it just wasn't working.
+We bought this tripod after our older one, which we had for years, wouldn't hold up our newer, heavier lenses.
+The problem with the older one was it had an attached head that wasn't removable and wasn't made for larger cameras.

 With this new Manfrotto, we can add any size ball head we want, so if we upgrade to a larger camera or bigger zooms, we don't have to keep upgrading tripods.